 How an Oral Cancer Screening Works

-In total, an oral cancer screening only takes a few minutes, but these precious seconds are enough to save lives.
+In total, our Austin oral cancer screening only takes a few minutes, but these precious seconds are enough to save lives.
 If you were looking for another reason to maintain biannual dental checkups, here it is!
 Oral cancer can affect anyone, whether you use tobacco or not, which is why it’s important to see your dentist regularly.